ppy/osu-wiki/wiki/Ranking_Criteria/en.md

   - **Avoid any duplicate image files.** Having two instances of the exact same image adds unnecessary file size.
   - **Refrain from having multiple sprites active while not rendered.** Active sprites will still process commands regardless of whether they are visible or not.
 Should this be the case for longer periods of time, instantiate new sprites instead, for when visibility is regained.
   - **When using many commands of the same type on a sprite, try leaving at least 16 ms between their start times.** 60 commands per second is often more than enough for any sprite to make smooth transitions on an average setup.
 This is for the sake of reducing file size and loading times.
-  - **Fade out sprites activated from triggers after usage.** Triggers will activate from their first possible command and stay active until the end of the beatmap, which is why fading these out when done is preferable.
+  - **Fade out sprites activated from triggers after usage.** Triggers will activate from their first possible command and stay active until the end of the difficulty, which is why fading these out when done is preferable.